 On the other hand, Medicare medical insurance (known as Part B), which covers doctors’ services, outpatient hospital care, and some other medical services such as physical and occupational therapy and some home health care, is not free.
 You pay a monthly premium for Part B, and there’s no annual limit on your out‐of‐pocket expenses as there is with many private insurance policies.

-Prescription drug costs have also gone up; although it is only 10% of total health expenditures, spending on prescription drugs has risen 114% from 2000 to 2010.4 To cover prescription drugs in retirement, you also can purchase Medicare Part D prescription coverage to add to Part A, Part B, and your Medigap coverage, or as part of a Medicare Advantage plan.
+Prescription drug costs have also gone up; although it is only 10% of total health expenditures, spending on prescription drugs has risen 114% from 2000 to 2010.3 To cover prescription drugs in retirement, you also can purchase Medicare Part D prescription coverage to add to Part A, Part B, and your Medigap coverage (supplemental private health insurance to cover what Medicare doesn’t cover), or as part of a Medicare Advantage plan.

 Although it can be time consuming to select coverage aimed at supplementing basic Medicare from the many private insurance options available in your state, it’s an exercise that can make a big difference in your costs.

-The government's Medicare site offers access to tools that help you compare coverage in your state and find insurers that offer the best value for your needs.
-Go to www.medicare.gov and select "Find Health and Drug Plans."
-And don't forget to ask prospective insurers if they have options to help you keep costs down, like higher deductibles, discounts for healthy lifestyles, or using only in‐network providers. .
+The government’s Medicare site offers access to tools that help you compare coverage in your state and find insurers that offer the best value for your needs.
+Select "Find health & drug plans" on Medicare.gov.
+And don’t forget to ask prospective insurers if they have options to help you keep costs down, like higher deductibles, discounts for a healthy lifestyle, or using only in‐network providers.

 What if you retire early?

-If you retire before age 65, of course, you can't take advantage of Medicare right away.
-So if you don't have other coverage in the interim, you will need to find a source to pay for your medical insurance while you await eligibility for Medicare.
-In that case, you have a number of choices.
+If you retire before age 65, you can’t take advantage of Medicare right away.
+So if you don’t have other coverage in the interim, you will need to find a source to pay for your medical insurance while you await eligibility for Medicare.
+In this case, you have a number of choices.
 Among them:

 - Paying to continue your current employer coverage for a specified time under COBRA